 The Company estimates the fair value of financial and non-financial assets and liabilities based on the framework established in fair value accounting guidance.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (an exit price).
 The hierarchy described below prioritizes inputs to the valuation techniques used in measuring the fair value of assets and liabilities.
-This hierarchy maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring the most observable inputs to be used when available.
+This hierarchy maximizes the use of observable inputs by requiring the most observable inputs to be used when available.
 The hierarchy is broken down into three levels based on the reliability of inputs as follows: